 Do you want your app to stand out from the crowd?

-Micro-interactions are almost invisible for users but influence user experience a lot.
+Micro-interactions are almost invisible for users but influence user experiences a lot.

 There are 3 fundamental things you should do designing the UX: